 Steve served the national interest as a civilian, too, working for some 13 years with the Defense Intelligence Agency in a variety of roles, often on highly complex and extremely sensitive issues.
 He entered the business world in 2002, but continued to support the national security sector for several years, first as an on-site manager and later in progressively more senior executive roles with several leading firms.
 Seeking still greater challenges, Steve joined an international consultancy and solution provider, becoming general manager of its Integrated Solutions Group and supporting clients all over the world.
 Today, as a business owner, Steve builds teams that deliver solutions that span multiple continents, cultures, levels of development and popular perceptions to overcome all manner of complex and critical challenges.

 Juggling career and family obligations hasn't prevented Steve from serving the community as well.
-He serves as president of the Glenmore homeowners association, and previously served as president of the large Crosspointe and Shadowalk homeowner associations.
+He served as president of the Glenmore homeowners association until the start of this campaign, and previously served as president of the large Crosspointe and Shadowalk homeowner associations.
 In the latter two roles, he was active in promoting the intelligent and creative redevelopment of the old Laurel Hill prison complex and the construction of the South County Middle School.
 He chaired a citizen review panel for the south county portion of a review of the Fairfax County Comprehensive Plan.
 He has been active in a number of service organizations, was honored as the West Springfield Rotarian of the Year for 2004-05, and is a proud member of American Legion Post 176 in Springfield.